Organizations want a competitive edge and look to platforms for machine learning that provide a means to predict...

 Enterprises can use the platform to discover, share and reuse data sources, including cloud databases and distributed systems, such as Hadoop and Spark.
 They can also run development and production workloads in configurable Docker containers to create shared and reusable environments and utilize Kubernetes-backed scalable computing in both vertical and horizontal scale resources.
 The latter is available in either cloud or on premises.
 The platform can use deep learning techniques with access to GPU hardware as well.

 The Domino platform enables users to spin up interactive workspaces using any web-based tool, such as Jupyter, RStudio, SAS, H2O and Zeppelin.
 It runs many training and tuning jobs simultaneously, while also tracking key model metrics and comparing results side by side.

 It can also automatically preserve an experiment's context.
 Each time a user runs an experiment, this platform for machine learning captures the full set of model dependencies -- data, code, packages/tools, parameters and results -- and the discussion of the experiment's results, Domino states.
 The system delivers models as enterprise-grade batch or real-time APIs for integration into downstream systems.

-Google offers Cloud Machine Learning Engine (ML Enginge) as a managed service that enables data scientists and application developers to create machine learning models and bring them into production.
+Google offers Cloud Machine Learning Engine (ML Engine) as a managed service that enables data scientists development and real-time enablement .
 It provides training and prediction services, which data scientists can use together or individually.